Tutorial 1 – Example case (basics)

 This step consists in modelling a Gas CHP (Combined Heat and Power), which generates two outputs: Heat 70-80°C and Electricity.

-à Select Add New Conversion Technology and fill in the boxes like given below:
+> Select Create Custom once more and fill in the boxes like given below:

+The efficiency is defined with respect to the primary input.
+The primary output is given in order to reference to the main EC.
 Since the CHP has two outputs one of them has to be defined as the primary output.
-The efficiency is defined with respect to the primary output/input.

 Here again this technology will be used in Tutorial 4.

-→ Select Add New Storage Technology on the lower part of the Supply technology page.
+> Select Create Custom under the Storage Technology Candidates tab on the lower part of the Supply technology page.
 The stored energy carrier is Electricity, and the Battery has the following characteristics:

 Step 7 – Network Technologies and Links